 Steps to Follow in the Event of an Emergency

-Jane Medved – When the wind sounds like a siren, find a stairwell Within a city, in the event, in the vicinity of pillars.
+By Jane Medved – When the wind sounds like a siren, find a stairwell Within a city, in the event, in the vicinity of pillars.
 All loans are forgiven.
 Lie on the ground.
 On TV they show how to tie a tourniquet.
-In the event, within a city, or the vicinity of pillars Place heavy objects […]
+In the event, within a city, or the vicinity of pillars Place heavy […]

 One Schnitzel Away

-By Ronit Eitan The freezer door opens, and the cool air hits me in the face, giving a momentary reprieve from August’s unbearable humidity.
+By Ronit Eitan – The freezer door opens, and the cool air hits me in the face, giving a momentary reprieve from August’s unbearable humidity.
 I reach and pull out the red plastic container full of panko breadcrumbs that sits crammed at the back.
 Although a sizeable container, it is surprisingly light in weight.
-On the […]
+On […]

 No Shelter

-Noa Offek – I don’t believe in statistics.
+By Noa Offek – I don’t believe in statistics.
 Let me rephrase — I have too much respect for potential scenarios to accept the flattened statistical version presented to the masses in goodwill and with a reassuring smile.
 My grandparents have thirty seconds to get to a shelter when the siren goes off.
-But statistics do […]
+But statistics […]

 Helter Shelter